Cuticle Oil Is Invaluable & 6 Other Tips I Learned From A Nail Dermatologist

-I recently met with Dana Stern, MD, a dermatologist based in New York City who specializes in nails.
+I recently met with Dana Stern, MD, a dermatologist who specialises in nails.
 It's a niche field of study.
-While other dermatologists may see patients with specific nail concerns every once in a while, Dr. Stern's core focus is nail diagnosis, treatment, and surgery, making her an ideal expert to consult in my quest to get my natural nails to their strongest, shiniest, healthiest state, ideally, so I can feel confident going polish-free.
+While other dermatologists may see patients with specific nail concerns every once in a while, Dr Stern's core focus is nail diagnosis, treatment, and surgery, making her an ideal expert to consult in my quest to get my natural nails to their strongest, shiniest, healthiest state, ideally, so I can feel confident going polish-free.

-As a surfer, Dr. Stern herself doesn't wear nail polish at all.
-Instead, she treats her nail beds and cuticles to a signature "Naked Manicure," using only research-backed nail ingredients (some of which she's formulated herself in her nail-care brand, Dr. Dana).
-Ahead, Dr. Stern talks me through the top tips to consider regarding nail health.
+Dr Stern herself doesn't wear nail polish at all.
+Instead, she treats her nail beds and cuticles to a signature "naked manicure" using only research-backed nail ingredients (some of which she's formulated herself in her nail-care brand, Dr. Dana).
+Ahead, Dr Stern talks me through the top tips to consider regarding nail health.
 Even as someone reporting on nail trends for years, I'm caught off guard by how much I don't know.
 She isn't surprised, explaining that while the nail industry is booming, the focus has primarily been aesthetic, making the nails look pretty.
-"Nail polish brands are constantly coming out with new colors," Dr. Stern explains.
+"Nail polish brands are constantly coming out with new colours," Dr Stern explains.
 "But in the past 10 years, there hasn't been an innovation in formula or education on ingredients for the health of the nails."

 AdvertisementADVERTISEMENT

-Our hair and nails are both made of keratin, Dr. Stern explains.
-In the same way our hair can be "over-processed" — dry, damaged, or brittle from color, heat or chemical treatments — so can our nails.
+Our hair and nails are both made of keratin, Dr Stern explains.
+In the same way our hair can be "over-processed" — dry, damaged, or brittle from colour, heat or chemical treatments — so can our nails.
 How do our nails become over-processed?
-According to Dr. Stern, stripping chemicals (like acetone, which we'll get to) and harsh gel polish and removal services can all cause our nails to become over-processed.
-Like hair, over-processed nails are dry, brittle, breaking, and splitting.
+According to Dr Stern, stripping chemicals (like acetone, which we'll get to) and harsh gel polish and removal services can all cause our nails to become over-processed.
+Like hair, over-processed nails are dry, brittle, breaking and splitting.
 You'll probably be able to see and feel it in your nails.
-"That’s why the 'burn' of a UV lamp happens because the nail has been over-processed, and then it’s more sensitive to light and heat exposure," explains Dr. Stern.
+"That’s why the 'burn' of a UV lamp [known as 'heat spikes'] happens because the nail has been over-processed, and then it’s more sensitive to light and heat exposure," explains Dr Stern.

 Some people can't tolerate gel manicures